Opening hours

 What is happening in Alingsås during my visit?

-You will find all happenings during Lights in Alingsås in our program in the main menu on this website.
+You´ll find all happenings during Lights in Alingsås in our program in the main menu on this website.

 Tickets